codsen/codsen/packages/object-merge-advanced/README.md

 ![matching algorithm](https://i.imgsafe.org/72ae7739f2.png)

-In the diagram above, the squares in the table show which value, first object's (marked `01`) or second one's (marked `02`) get's assigned to the merged value.
-In certain cases, there are custom actions needed: 1) passing value objects back into the main function _recursively_ (when both values are objects), 2) array concatenation, or 3) Boolean "and" composition (when both values are Boolean).
+In the diagram above, the squares show **which value wins**, first object's (marked `01`) or second one's (marked `02`).
+In other words, do we assign second object's value onto first, or the opposite.

+In certain cases (marked red), there are custom actions needed: 1) passing value objects back into the main function _recursively_ (when both values are objects), 2) array concatenation, or 3) Boolean "and" composition (when both values are Boolean).

 I challenge you to check `test.js` unit tests to see this library in action.